Ready to replace your old, inefficient appliances? Be sure to check here first for SMUD rebates on qualified ENERGY STAR® products.

 - Home is placed on a permanent foundation

 - Manufactured, modular or factory built homes transported and assembled on site must be built in conformance with state and local building code and governed by local or the County of Sacramento Building Department.

 - Mobile homes on a chassis and axle constructed under HUD codes or that have a State of California Community Services Department sticker indicating status as a licensed mobile home DO NOT QUALIFY.

-- Unit must have Uniform Energy Factor (UEF) of 2.87 or higher
+- Unit must NEEA Tier III or IV with a Uniform Energy Factor (UEF) of 2.87 or higher

 - Installation must include a thermostatic mixing valve.
 A mixing valve is a physical component installed on your water heater that blends hot water with cold water to ensure a constant, safe water faucet outlet temperature.